api-platform/docs/core/data-providers.md

 # Data Providers

 To retrieve data exposed by the API, API Platform uses classes called **data providers**.
-A data provider using [Doctrine ORM](http://www.doctrine-project.org/projects/orm.html) to retrieve data from a database is included with the library and is enabled by default.
-This data provider natively supports paged collections and filters.
-It can be used as is and fits perfectly with common usages.
+A data provider using [Doctrine ORM](http://www.doctrine-project.org/projects/orm.html) to retrieve data from a database, a data provider using [Doctrine MongoDB ODM](https://www.doctrine-project.org/projects/mongodb-odm.html) to retrieve data from a document database, and a data provider using [Elasticsearch-PHP](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html) to retrieve data from an Elasticsearch cluster are included with the library.
+The first one is enabled by default.
+These data providers natively support paged collections and filters.
+They can be used as is and fits perfectly with common usages.

-However, you sometime want to retrieve data from other sources such as another persistence layer, a webservice, ElasticSearch or MongoDB.
+However, you sometime want to retrieve data from other sources such as another persistence layer or a webservice.
 Custom data providers can be used to do so.
 A project can include as many data providers as it needs.
 The first able to retrieve data for a given resource will be used.